Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Experiments

 \subsection{Detection performance}

-Detection performance of abnormalities was assessed by reporting false-positive and false-negative findings of the model.
-An abnormality was considered successfully detected if the overlap between the predicted region and the annotated region exceeded a specified threshold.
-In this study, an overlap threshold of 0.5 was used, with additional results at a threshold of 0 provided in~\ref{app:detection}.
+Detection performance of renal masses was assessed by reporting false-positive and false-negative findings of the model.
+A renal mass was considered successfully detected if the overlap between the predicted region and the annotated region exceeded a specified threshold.
+In this study, an overlap threshold of 0.5 was used, with additional results at a threshold of 0 provided in Appendix~\ref{app:detection}.
 The overlap is defined as the intersection over union.
+In this study, the main focus was segmentation performance and detection performance is derived from segmentation predictions.
+We therefore focus on precision, recall and F1-scores rather than doing FROC analysis.